| |

 the off- and online divisions of a single project, joined by ideological

+and personal ties.
 E-dinar's British COO, Yahya Cattanach, and his family share a communal

 condo with Castiñeira in the comfortable Jumeirah district of Dubai.